Alqen/headless-vector-search/docs/alqen-wiki.md

     the search volume and competitiveness of each term, they can refine their SEO strategy and improve product visibility.

----
+### Keyword Distribution:

-**Keyword Distribution:** The Keyword Distribution tool allows sellers to analyze how specific keywords are distributed across different products and categories on Amazon.
+The Keyword Distribution tool allows sellers to analyze how specific keywords are distributed across different products and categories on Amazon.
 This provides insights into the reach and effectiveness of these keywords, helping sellers understand their